hep-gc/cloudscheduler/data_collectors/README.md

+# This stuff is out of date now and handled by ansible

 The files in this directory represent the pieces required to have two services running on a condor machine that will collect job and machine data and package them up and send them to a central redis server.